andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 #### Standard Models

-A number of standard models is included, designed for a specific use case, as described in this table:
+A number of standard models are included, designed for a specific use case, as described in this table:

 |Class Name	|Description
 |:---|:---|